backdrop-contrib/object_log/README.txt

 When you reach a point in a code at which you would like to store a variable, call the object_log() function...

-  object_log($cid, $data);
+  object_log($label, $data);

-...where $cid is a string representing a label to give the object in the log, and $data is the variable you wish to store.
-If there is already a stored object with the same $cid, that entry will be overwritten in the log.
+...where $label is a string representing a name to give the object in the log, and $data is the variable you wish to store.
+If there is already a stored object with the same $label, that entry will be overwritten in the log.

 Stored objects may be inspected by any user with the "access devel information" permission by going to admin/reports/object_log.
 While inspecting an object,